 There will be a minimum of 3 people shortlisting and interviewing.
-These are drawn from representatives of Middlesex University and ETSA Southgate partner schools.
+These are drawn from representatives of either The Compton SCITT or Middlesex University and ETSA Southgate partner schools.

 Applications for School Direct

-We are planning to recruiting for School Direct Salaried and Tuition Fee Trainees in 2018/19 for the following subjects:
+From October 2019 we will be recruiting for School Direct Salaried and Tuition Fee Trainees in 2020/21 for the following subjects:

 Please note that no application will be accepted if sent directly to any school.
 All applications must be made through the UCAS website.